 What is prune belly syndrome in children?

 Prune belly syndrome is a rare type of birth defect.
 The defect can range from mild

-Prune belly syndrome is also known as triad syndrome or Eagle-Barrett syndrome.
-It
+to severe.
+It is also known as triad syndrome or Eagle-Barrett syndrome.
+It includes

 A child with prune belly syndrome may also have other birth defects.
 Most often, these

 defects affect the skeletal system, intestines, lungs, and heart.
 Girls may have defects